International Domestic Workers' Federation

-The International Domestic Workers’ Network has transformed itself into the first global union organization run by women: the International Domestic Workers' Federation (IDWF).
+In 2013, the International Domestic Workers’ Network transformed into the first global union organization run by women: the International Domestic Workers' Federation (IDWF).

-The transformation occurred at a founding congress in Montevideo, Uruguay, October 26-28, 2013.
-On the final day, delegates from domestic workers' organizations around the world agreed that their organization should take this step.
-The IDWF Constitution was unanimously accepted in a vote.
+The transformation occurred at a founding congress in Montevideo, Uruguay, 26-28 October 2013.
+On the final day, delegates from domestic workers' organizations around the world unanimously voted to create a federation.
 In this Global Labour Column article “Yes we did it!”
 WIEGO's Chris Bonner, Barbro Budin and Karin Pape capture how this was achieved, and the jubiliation that accompanied it.

-Historically, domestic workers who work in others’ homes have been invisible—overlooked as workers and denied basic rights.
+Historically, domestic workers who work in others’ homes have been invisible — overlooked as workers and denied basic rights.
 They made great strides, however, in recent years.
 In 2011 they were victorious in having governments, employers and workers adopt the Convention (C189) and accompanying Recommendation on Decent Work for Domestic Workers at the International Labour Conference.
-By October 2013, 13 countries had ratified C189.
+By 2019, 28 countries had ratified C189.

 The transformation from a network into a formal federation proves that all workers, no matter how isolated or overlooked, can be organized to fight for their rights.

 Myrtle Witbooi, a South African domestic worker activist and former chair of the IDWN, was elected the first president of the IDWF.
-Elizabeth Tang has become its General Secretary.
+Elizabeth Tang became its General Secretary.

 The historic congress concluded with a visit from the President of Uruguay, Mr. José Mujica (commonly known as 'Pepe'), who made a speech expressing his pride in the progress his country has made to improve working conditions and recognition for domestic workers.